Cielquan/python_test-cielquan/CONTRIBUTING.rst

 ~~~~~~~

 ..
 TODO: update usage because of missing -- before posargs in tox
+..
+TODO: update usage because new nox only system

 To test the code you can run::